ARK-Electronics/ark_companion_scripts/README.md

 ## Getting started
-Please run the **setup.sh** script to install the scripts and services.
+This repository contains scripts and services for use with the ARK Jetson Carrier or the ARK Pi6X Flow.
+Use the **setup.sh** script to install the scripts and services.
 You can safely run this script as many times as needed.

 ## Services